tchan49-stat6250/hello-world/README.md

 # hello-world
-Hi my name is Tang.
+Hi!
+My name is Tang.
 I am looking forward to working with you all on solving some real life programming problems together.